1916 Gulf Coast hurricane: Florida

 In Florida, Tampa was first to feel the storm in the form of a "slight blow".
 Later, gusts were measured as high as 110 mph in Pensacola, and average hourly winds reached 83.5 mph for a six-hour period on July 5.
 At their strongest, the winds overturned automobiles and made standing impossible.
 As the storm slowly progressed inland, southwesterly gale-force winds continued through July 8.
 In addition to the exceptionally long duration, the winds were abnormally steady, not dominated by gusts as in most tropical cyclones.
 Numerous homes were unroofed, smokestacks toppled, and sheds torn apart, while damage to trees and other vegetation was extensive, leaving some roads impassable with debris.
 However, as most weaker buildings had already been demolished by the 1906 hurricane, structural damage was relatively light.
 Wind-inflicted property damage was estimated at $150,000.
-A relatively modest 6.57 in of rain fell in Pensacola, but Bonifay to the northeast recorded the storm-maximum amount of 24.5 in, making the hurricane the wettest on record in northwestern Florida and one of the rainiest in the state as a whole.